 TteS was engaged throughout the four-phase review and update process.
 During Phase 1, the City of Kamloops met with TteS on October 22, 2014 to introduce the KAMPLAN Review and Update process and identify key issues and concerns.
 On March 30, 2015, a Community-to-Community Forum was held between the City and TteS, where City staff provided an update of the OCP process and shared the results of Let's Ta!k Phase 1.

 At a Community-to-Community Forum on October 31, 2016, City staff provided TteS with an update on the process, shared a brief summary of results from Phase 2, and sought feedback on how TteS would prefer to be engaged moving forward.
 The City continued to engage TteS during Phase 3 with a Community-to-Community Forum held on March 13, 2017 where feedback was obtained on the proposed growth strategy and initial OCP goals and policy directions.
 On June 23, 2017, an open house was held for TteS members to provide input on the completed first draft of the OCP.

-The City continued to engage and obtain feedback on the second draft of the OCP during a Community-to-Community Forum on November 20, 2017.
-The City will continue to work in partnership with TteS to implement relevant action items following adoption of the OCP at Council in 2018.
+During Phase 4, the City continued to engage and obtain TteS feedback on the second draft of the OCP during a Community-to-Community Forum on November 20, 2017.

-Since the last OCP review and update, the Sustainable Kamloops Plan: Foundations for Sustainability, was adopted in 2010.
-This OCP update provides an opportunity to ensure that City of Kamloops policies relating to land use, development, transportation and other topic areas within the OCP are aligned with our sustainability goals.
+Prior to the OCP review and update, the Sustainable Kamloops Plan: Foundations for Sustainability, was adopted in 2010.
+This most recent OCP update provided an opportunity to ensure that City of Kamloops policies relating to land use, development, transportation and other topic areas aligned with the community's sustainability goals.

 As an Official Community Plan, KAMPLAN is influenced by (and must be in alignment with) the Thompson-Nicola Regional District’s Regional Growth Strategy.